farouqzaib/mettis/README.md

-xdb: Distributed lite vector database built from *scratch.
+mettisDB: Distributed lite vector database built from *scratch.

 #### What it does:
 - full-text search using proximity ranking